marvinrusinek/angular-10-quiz-app/README.md

 - should say The correct answer is/are Option 1 (and Option 2).
 (IN PROGRESS)

+- highlight all correct answers at the same time (using mat-checkbox)
+- sort correct answers in numerical order 1 & 2 instead of 2 & 1
+- once the correct answer(s) are selected, pause quiz and prevent any other answers from being selected,
+- display "Move on to next question...") or somehow animate the next button so it's obvious to move to the next question

-- if wrong answer is picked before correct, it says "That's wrong" without saying what the correct options are
+- if wrong answer(s) are picked before correct, it says "That's wrong" without saying what the correct options are
-- if no answer is selected after time expires, show correct answer with explanation (work on) with quiz delay (done) and then move to the next question (done)
+- if no answer is selected after time expires, show correct answer with explanation (work on) with quiz delay (done) and navigate to the next question (done)
 - Should QuestionComponent move into containers?
 Thinking about the architecture here...

 -----